We love e-commerce, and online commerce is cha, cha, cha, changing. We see several important trends including:

 Let’s face it we get bored.
-We depreciate and take for granted what was once magical and unique.
+We take for granted what was once magical and unique.
 The pressure to change, respond and add content is too big for any team, but easy when freely given, sought and rewarded.
 Easy is the wrong word since creating a sustaining and sustainable community is many things, and easy isn’t among them.
-Despite how HARD it is to re-imagine your business as a collaborative game that is our recommendation, skill set, and ardent belief.
+Despite how HARD it is to imagine your business as a collaborative game doing so promises many benefits.

 What’s up with the logo?

 We started with an origami bird, a bird you may see Martin wearing around Durham.
 As the company evolved so did our logo.
 Martin calls today’s Curagami logo Nessie as it reminds him of the famously shy Loch Ness monster.
 We use “link blue” because blue is men’s (42%) and women’s (29%) favorite color.